 Laurence Peter, creator of the Peter Principle:

-Bureaucracy defends the status quo long past the time the quo has
+Bureaucracy defends the status quo long past the time the quo has lost its status.

 A real life example from US Congress oversight:

 By law, the intelligence agencies have to keep the committee (and other key leadership-holdi`1ng